domvwt/msc-thesis/thesis/thesis-processed.md

 #### Area under the Precision-Recall Curve (AUC-PR)

 The Precision-Recall Curve (PR) is a plot of precision against recall along the range of recall values.
-Precision is defined as the proportion of positive predictions that are correct, while recall is the proportion of all positive cases that have been correctly identified.
 A perfect model will achieve a 100% precision and 100% recall, while a zero-skill classifier will achieve a rate of precision equal to the proportion of positive cases in the dataset along for all recall values.
 The area under the PR curve (AUC-PR) provides a way to summarise model performance over the range of recall values.
 A perfect model will have an AUC-PR of 1, while the zero-skill model will have an AUC-PR equal to the proportion of positive cases in the dataset.
 The PR curve can provide a more accurate view of model peformance on imbalanced datasets.
 [@saitoPrecisionRecallPlotMore2015]

 ### Graph Neural Network Training